-The PowerServer project configuration settings provide the option "Validate the hash of every p-code file before loading it in the app".
+The PowerServer project configuration settings provide the option "Validate the application integrity before the app runs".
 Checking this option will check that the app files to be executed on the client have not been tampered with outside of the PowerServer compile process.

-• Digital signing of the app executable
+Digital signing of the app executable

-The app executable file (appname.exe) can be digitally signed.
-Having a valid digital signature helps to ensure the authenticity and integrity of the app's executable file.
+The app executable file (appname.exe) can be digitally signed, including support for Extended Validation (EV) code-signing certificates.
+A valid digital signature-particularly one issued by a trusted Certificate Authority-helps ensure the authenticity and integrity of the executable file, giving users greater confidence that the app is legitimate and has not been tampered with.